Derived autoequivalences of length 2 flops via GIT

 \begin{prop} The algebra $\End(\mathcal{F} \oplus \mathcal{G}[1])$ has finite global dimension. \end{prop} \begin{proof} The algebra $\End(\mathcal{F})$ is a polynomial ring and the fact that $\End(\mathcal{G})$ has finite global dimension is a classical result, see for example \cite[Theorem II.3.2]{bruyntrace}.
 It is then straightforward to see, using the description in \Cref{lemma:bimodule}, that the bimodule $\Ext^{1}(\mathcal{F}, \mathcal{G})$ is perfect over $\End(\mathcal{F}) \otimes \End(\mathcal{G})^{\operatorname{op}}$, so taking into account the semiorthogonality and viewing $\End(\mathcal{F} \oplus \mathcal{G}[1])$ as the upper triangular algebra given by the gluing of two algebras along a bimodule, we may conclude by \cite[Proposition 3.11]{lunts}. \end{proof}

-At this point, it remains to be shown that the resulting autoequivalence is the contraction algebra twist given by Donovan-Wemyss.
+At this point, it remains to be shown that the resulting autoequivalence is the contraction algebra twist given by Donovan--Wemyss.
 Firstly, we show that the functor constructed admits a map to $\db(\Acon)$.

 \begin{lemma} Let $\mathcal{E} := \operatorname{Cone}(\mathcal{F} \to \mathcal{G}[1])[-1]$, where we take the cone on the map corresponding to $1 \in \operatorname{Ext}^1(\mathcal{F}, \mathcal{G}) \cong \mathbb{C}[b, c]$.
 Then $\End(\mathcal{E}) \cong \Hom(\mathcal{E}, \mathcal{E}) \cong \Acon$, and hence there is a functor $\Phi : \db(\mathcal{F} \oplus \mathcal{G}) \to \db(\Acon)$ given by